How to Start Your Own LLC in Wisconsin - Complete Guide

 2. Appoint a Registered Agent

-To officially form your LLC, you must file Articles of Organization with the Wisconsin Department of Financial Institutions.
-This can be done online or by mail.
+In order to establish your LLC officially you would have to submit Articles of Organization to the Wisconsin Department of Financial Institutions.
+This may be through online survey or post.

 The filing requires: